Akadil/Akadil/README.md

 ![BlackPanther](https://github.com/Akadil/Akadil/blob/main/t-challa-black-panther.gif)

-> I'm Akadil Kalimodayev, a kazakh 🇰🇿 software engineer \
-> Study at Ecole 42 in Paris.
-Finished the Bachelor in Math and Computer Sciences \
+> Study at Ecole42 in Paris.
+Bachelor: Math&Computer Sciences \
 > The desire to create something and to cooperate with others helped me to become a good programmer \
 > Mostly interested in data engineering and optimization processes  \
 > Love football, tennis, horses, skiing and snowboarding \